 If you’re ready to make a decision about someone you’ve spoken with, go back to your Catchafire dashboard.
 You can either:

-- Click "Start Project" if you'd like to work with this volunteer - we'll let you know when they've also made a decision
+- Click "Start Project" if you'd like to work with this volunteer - we'll let you know when they've also made a decision and how to get started

 Remember: The Volunteer has to choose to work with you too!
 If both parties click "Start Project," then it's a match!